pranabdas/espresso/README.md

 # Density Functional Theory using Quantum Espresso

-This repository contains the input files and jupyter notebooks (mainly for plotting) for the tutorial.
-Please read the notes at
+This repository contains the various input files and jupyter notebooks (for post processing and plotting) of the project.
+Please follow the tutorial at
 <https://pranabdas.github.io/qe-dft/>